 About the talk:

-In this webinar, we will inspect why fashion is a very rich system: it generates meaning, makes identities visible and gives space to diversity.
-From the perspective of communication and semiotics, we will explore how to observe and understand trends, in addition to establish a stronger link with the audience that the brand, design or collection is aimed at.
+In this webinar, we inspected why fashion is a very rich system: it generates meaning, makes identities visible and gives space to diversity.
+From the perspective of communication and semiotics, we explored how to observe and understand trends, in addition to establish a stronger link with the audience that the brand, design or collection is aimed at.

 About the school:

 The Istituto Europeo di Design (IED) was born in Milan more than 50 years ago as a private institution specializing in the training, development and research sector in the field of design and communication.
 The objective of IED is to train young people in the areas of Design, Fashion, Visual Communication and Management for Creative Industries, providing them with effective tools so that they know how to respond to the demands of today’s professional world.
 To achieve this, it has developed an innovative and diversified teaching methodology, dealing with aspects such as technology and experimentation, expressiveness of messages and integrated communication, together with market problems and new scenarios.

 Aimed at: people who see fashion as a social fact, beyond the textile industry.

 If you know what course you want and just need specific information about this school, request information.